 Rudolf Nemec, Senior Investment Analyst at JLL Slovakia, said, “From an occupational perspective, Slovakia is enjoying a positive evolution of market conditions in both, industrial as well as office markets with low vacancy levels and healthy development pipeline, resulting in stable to increasing headline rents and reasonable incentives.
 This positive trend is key to any investment activity.”

-The industrial sector was once again the most active with four new investors entering Slovak market.
+Four new investors The industrial sector was once again the most active with four new investors entering Slovak market.
 Logistics Park Galanta- Gan, sold by Prologis and acquired by CNIC, was the largest single asset industrial transaction ever closed in CEE both by investment volume and leasable area (240,000 sqm).
 Another significant deal included GLL’s acquisition of Amazon’s return centre in Sered, Western Slovakia; a 60,000 sqm prime asset which set a new price benchmark for Slovakia.
 Other notable transactions included the sale of LogCenter Nove Mesto – part of a large platform deal – acquired by China Investment Corporation (CIC) and Karimpol’s sale of Logistics Park Senec to Palmira.

-The retail sector is experiencing strong investor interest for both prime shopping centers as well as smaller regional schemes across the country, despite the limited availability of product.
+Still popular The retail sector is experiencing strong investor interest for both prime shopping centers as well as smaller regional schemes across the country, despite the limited availability of product.
 In 2017, the KLM Real Estate Fund of Prva Penzijna, the real estate asset management branch of Postova Banka, increased its exposure to the retail sector through the acquisition of several retail warehouses across secondary Slovak cities, as well as through the forward funding of the newly constructed edge-of-town Eperia shopping centre, a 20,000 sqm retail scheme of regional importance in Presov City, Eastern Slovakia.

 The office sector in Bratislava is experiencing increased interest from investors, although H2 2017 only saw the sale of Western Tower from CTP to Wood&Co. and the acquisition of Reding Tower II by Israeli capital.
 Both buildings are below 10,000 sqm GLA and are located in non-core office locations in the outer city belt.
 Mid-sized and larger transactions will close in H1 2018.